lawrennd/old_talks/_business/includes/institutional-character.md

 \notes{Before we start, I'd like to highlight one idea that will be key for contextualisation of everything else.
 There is a strong interaction between the structure of an organisation and the structure of its software.}

+\notes{This is known as Conway's law:}

+\notes{> Organizations, who design systems, are constrained to produce designs which are copies of the communication structures of these organizations.
+>
+> Melvin Conway @Conway-commitees68
+}

 \include{_business/includes/the-api-mandate-bezos.md}

 \newslide{Amazon and Agility}